-In this article, we’ll explore how blockchain consensus works, common issues with validating transactions, and examples of the most popular blockchain consensus protocols in use today.
+In this article, we’ll explore how blockchain consensus protocols work, common issues with validating transactions, and examples of the most popular blockchain consensus protocols in use today.

 Why Are Blockchain Consensus Protocols Important?